Aosdána

-Aosdána (/iːsˈdɑːnə/ eess-DAW-nə, [iːsˠˈd̪ˠaːnˠə]; from aos dána, 'people of the arts') is an Irish association of artists.
-It was created in 1981 on the initiative of a group of writers with support from the country's Arts Council.
+Aosdána (/iːsˈdɑːnə/ eess-DAW-nə, [iːsˠˈd̪ˠaːnˠə]; from aos dána, 'people of the arts') is an Irish association or academy of artists, each of whom must have produced a distinguished body of work of genuine originality.
+It was created in 1981 by the country's Arts Council on the initiative of a group of writers with support from the Taoiseach.
 Membership, which is by invitation from current members, is limited to 250 individuals; before 2005 it was limited to 200.
-Its governing body is called the Toscaireacht.
+Its steering body is a committee of 10, called the Toscaireacht.

 Formation

-Aosdána was originally set up on the suggestion of writer Anthony Cronin, by Taoiseach Charles Haughey, well known for his support for the Arts, although Fintan O'Toole has argued that this also served to deflect criticism of Haughey's political actions.
+Aosdána was originally set up by the Arts Council, on the suggestion of writer Anthony Cronin, with support from the Taoiseach, Charles Haughey, well known for his support for the Arts, although Fintan O'Toole has argued that this also served to deflect criticism of Haughey's political actions.
+The first 89 members were chosen by the Arts Council.

 Membership

-The process of induction relies entirely on members proposing new members.
+The process of induction relies entirely on members proposing new members, with a system of selective voting used to filter applications.
 Applications by artists themselves are not allowed.

-Cnuas
+Stipend (Cnuas)

-Some members of Aosdána receive a stipend, called the Cnuas ([ˈkn̪ˠuəsˠ], lit. 'collect, store'; a gift of financial aid put aside for the purpose of support), from the Arts Council of Ireland.
+Some members of Aosdána resident in Ireland receive a stipend, called the Cnuas ([ˈkn̪ˠuəsˠ], lit. 'collect, store'; a gift of financial aid put aside for the purpose of support), from the Arts Council of Ireland.
 This stipend is intended to allow recipients to work full-time at their art.
-The value of the Cnuas in 2021 was €20,180 (about £17,000 or US$23,000).
+The value of the Cnuas in 2021 was €20,180 (about £17,000 or US$23,000), having been around €17,000 for some years before that.